Avoid Pension Scams

-While there are plenty of legitimate overseas investments, and if you’re happier to take a higher degree of risk there are perfectly genuine high-risk pension investments you could make, always be wary of such opportunities and do your homework to make sure you know what you’re getting into.
+While there are plenty of legitimate overseas investments, particularly if you’re happier to take a higher degree of risk, always be wary of such opportunities and do your homework to make sure you know what you’re getting into.

 You should take advice on all investments from a regulated financial adviser, but this is especially true for investments promising big returns as these are probably carrying a high degree of risk.

 A genuine, registered financial adviser should lay out the risks of investing your money in these areas rather than simply promising huge rewards for doing so.

 The Financial Conduct Authority’s Financial Services Register is totally free to use and is fully searchable, so you can discover if the company you’re thinking of investing with is authorised / registered by the Prudential Regulation Authority (PRA) and / or the FCA to conduct financial business in the UK.

 The register has recently been updated to include firms reported as providing regulated products or services without the correct authorisation, as well as those known to be running scams.
 A search for such a company will throw up its entry on the register with prominent warnings totally clear.

 Deciding on a private pension is a big decision.
 You’re choosing one of the investment vehicles that will see you through your old age.
 Take as much time as you need to find the right pension for you.

 Unscrupulous firms will use high-pressure sales techniques, such as offering tempting investment opportunities for only a short space of time.